nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 2.
 The user executes `view n/Marina Bay Sands` command to display the contact details of Marina Bay Sands.
 The `Parser` parses user input and creates a `ViewCommandName`.

 Step 3.
 The view command calls the `Model#getFilteredContactList()` and iterates through the list to check for a matching contact Name.
-If the contact is successfully retrieved, the Display Pane updates with details of Marina Bay Sands.
+If the contact is successfully retrieved, the Display Pane updates with details of "Marina Bay Sands".

 The following sequence diagram shows how the view operation works: